OCamlPro/ocaml-universal-installer/doc/README.md

 ## Generating a binary installer for your dune project

-If you're developping an application in OCaml you are most likely to use `dune` as your main build system so here's how you can produce a binary installer with `oui` from your `dune` project.
+If you're developing an application in OCaml you are most likely to use `dune` as your main build system so here's how you can produce a binary installer with `oui` from your `dune` project.